-For the first time since we’d arrived in Guilin, the sun came out.
+The sun finally came out the other day, for the first time since we’d arrived in Guilin.
 It was such a beautiful, warm day, I knew I had to go for a hike and explore the city.
-There are quite a few hikes within walking distance of our hotel, but you have to pay to get in to each one, some (a lot) more than others.
+There are quite a few hikes within walking distance of our hotel, but you have to pay to get in to each one, some more than others.
 I decided to start with the cheapest and closest one, Fubo Mountain 伏波山.
 Really, Fubo Bump is more like it, as it’s just a single hill jutting nearly straight up out of the flat landscape.
 But it was the cheapest hike and the closest, so I grabbed my gear and headed out.

 I started with a walk along the river; you can see my path in red on the map above.
 It was a nice walk with plenty to look at.
 There are little concrete walkways down by the water’s edge that I decided to explore.
 I enjoyed great views of the surrounding city and a few bird sightings.
 Every so often, I would head back up to the main sidewalk and was often greeted by groups of dancers or exercisers.
 They were not at all shy about goggling at me as I walked by, but weren’t too keen on being on camera.

 I admit that I did dawdle a little bit to really soak up the much needed sunshine and the beautiful scenery, but, in the end, the walk to Fubo took me only about 10 minutes.
 The front gate was all in Chinese, so I wasn’t entirely sure I was in the right place.
 I went up to the ticket counter, pointed to my map, and said in Chinese, “walk top of mountain.”
 She charged me ¥28, and I was in.